 The promotional campaign and launch event for the Huawei P9 focus mostly on the camera, but the real question on most lips is whether it holds up as a smartphone in 2016.

-- Cheaper than other flagship alternatives from Apple, Samsung and HTC
+- Cheaper price than other flagships from Apple, Samsung and HTC

 - Out now - was released back in May 2016

-The price is certainly a highlight of the Huawei P9.
+The Huawei P9 price is certainly a highlight of this phone.

 The Huawei P9 has taken the design of the P8 and refined it into a much better-looking device that feels comfortable to hold.
 It's compact compared to other Huawei devices (like the Mate 8), and that works in its favor.